RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

    - true -- The lidar packets will be sent to ROS or ROS2.

-*Since the ROS packet message type is robosense self-defined type, you can't directly echo the topic through ROS.
+*Since the ROS packet message is of a customized message type, you can't directly echo the topic through ROS.
 Mostly the packets are only used to record offline bag because the size is much smaller than point cloud.*

 - send_point_cloud_ros